 People are more likely to sign up to your email marketing list if you give them a useful incentive.
 For example, you can offer special services or discounts on selected products to customers who sign up for your email updates.
 It's even more effective when you make offers available exclusively through your email marketing.
 You can then be more confident that recipients will check for the latest email from your business.

-You can also offer things like exclusive online content and entry to competitions in exchange for email sign ups.
+You can also offer things like exclusive online content, eg access to downloads or entry to competitions, in exchange for email sign ups.

 Capturing customer data for email marketing